Golden Jubilee of Joining of 72-76 Batch of REC in ABAD WISPERING PALMS KUMARAKAM ON 27 ,28 ,29 January 2023.

 GOOD OLD DAYS OF REC.ABDUL RAHMAN ( behind extreme right) WAS WORKING AS A PROFESSOR IN BRAZIL WHEN HE LEFT US ALL FOR HEAVEN

-One of the main reasons for the strong bonding among the students of REC was that most of us would only go home only during Onam and Christmas.
-Since many of the students were from central Travancore, the lack of transportation facilities often motivated them to stay back in the hostels of REC.
+One of the main reasons for the strong bonding among the students of REC was that most of us would only go home during Onam and Christmas.
+Since many of the students were from Central Travancore, the lack of transportation facilities often motivated them to stay back in the hostels of REC.
 For students from other states, the likelihood of going home at least once a year is certain.

 - A Hostel had the Pure Vegetarian Mess.